-With your permission, the credit bureau can send your updated credit report to any employer who has requested your credit report within the last two years, or to any other business who has requested your credit report within the last six months.
+With your permission, the credit bureau can send your updated credit report to any business who has requested your credit report within the last six months.

 The credit bureau can terminate the dispute process if it deems your credit report dispute is frivolous.
 If this happens, the credit bureau must let you know within five business days and also tell you what you must do to restart the dispute investigation.

 If the credit bureau does not correct the information that you know to be inaccurate, you also have the right to dispute directly with the business that listed the information on your credit report.
 This way, you can bypass the credit bureau — which sometimes uses an automated process to "verify" information on your credit report — and have the information furnisher take a closer look at their records.

 Sometimes the source of your credit report error is an error in a computer system that needs to be corrected by a human.
 Initiating a dispute directly with the creditor or lender can help you with this process.

 If you're not satisfied with the results of the investigation, you have the right to submit a 100-word statement to be added to your credit report.
 If you believe the credit bureau has violated the law while processing your dispute, you can send a complaint to the Consumer Financial Protection Bureau.

 You may also have the right to sue a credit bureau that does not correct credit report errors.
 Talk to a consumer rights attorney about your case to see if you have grounds to file a lawsuit under the Fair Credit Reporting Act.